-Provisional figures for births, deaths, adoptions, marriages and civil partnerships registered during 2012 are published today by the National Records of Scotland.
+Provisional figures for births, deaths and other vital events registered during the third quarter of 2015 are published today by the National Records of Scotland.

 National Records of Scotland has made records of Military Service Appeal Tribunal Records available on ScotlandsPeople.
 The records contain thousands of cases of men who appealed against their compulsory call-up for military service following the introduction of conscription in 1916.